brendanpshea/computing_concepts_python/README.md

 [Learn more about Loop of the Recursive Dragon](lotr/readme.md)

 ## License
 This open-access textbook and associated tools are licensed under the MIT License.
+Case studies are licensed under the GNU Public License (GPL).
 For more details, refer to the LICENSE file in this repository.

 ## A Note on the Use of AI Tools
 These chapters were initially developed as the "generative AI" explosion took off (starting with OpenAI's GPT 3.0).
 The author has experimented with many of these tools—including successive versions of ChatGPT, Google Gemini, Claude, CoPilot, Mistral, and others—in helping to turn lecture notes into a proper book.
 While these tools can be helpful, they are not a replacement for the expertise and effort required to produce quality, meaningful educational content.

 ## About the Author
 Brendan Shea, PhD, is Professor of Philosophy and Computer Science at Rochester Community and Technical College and a Resident Fellow at the Minnesota Center for Philosophy of Science at the University of Minnesota-Twin Cities.
 He also serves as the Public Member of the Institutional Biosafety Committee at Mayo Clinic-Rochester.
 His main research and teaching interests lie in the philosophy of science, data modeling, applied ethics, and in the areas where these overlap (such as bioethics and the ethics of artificial intelligence).
-You can find out more about his research here: https://philpeople.org/profiles/brendan-shea.
+You can find out more about his research here: [Brendan Shea's PhilPeople Profile](https://philpeople.org/profiles/brendan-shea).